-During their ﬁrst three terms, students enroll in either the first-year liberal studies sequence or in one of two tracks in the honors program (Foundations or Logos).
+During their ﬁrst three terms, students enroll in either the First-Year Inquiry sequence or in one of two tracks in the honors program (Foundations or Logos).

 For students in Foundations, college writing and rhetoric are built into the three-course, 12-credit sequence.
 (See Honors Program.)

-First-year students may also enroll in courses within the six Learning Perspectives: the arts, human values and existence, the individual and society, literature and texts, the past, and the natural world.
+First-year students may also enroll in courses within the six Learning Perspectives: the Arts, Human Existence and Values, Individuals and Society, Literature and Texts, the Natural World, and the Past.
 Students may also choose courses which offer a global or human diversity perspective.
 Other choices include physical education activity classes and classes to complete the equivalent of at least one year of college-level foreign language study.

 Most first-year students will take three 3-credit courses the first term (a total of nine credits.)